The24Kings/PlayerCompassTracker/README.md

 Use compasses to hunt down your friends!

 # How to use
-Use */hunt (Playername)* to get a compass pointing to their last known location!
+Use */hunt* to get a compass pointing to their last known location
-Right click to update the tracking location of the compass
+Right click or hold the Compass to update the tracking location

 # Plans
-Make the compass update automatically while your holding it!
+Add particle effect to prey when they are hunted
+Try to add a skull to the players name when they are the prey